 Native speakers of Chinese, Vietnamese, and Spanish together account for nearly 90% of the LEP population.
-There are, however, other smaller ethnic minority communities who are actively involved in promoting language justice and advocating for expanded opportunities for their communities.
-Collaborations with community-based organizations and nonprofit groups that support LEP communities could help to advance the goal of providing meaningful access for the regional population.
+There are, however, other smaller ethnic minority communities who are actively engaged in advocating for language access and expanded involvement opportunities for their communities.
+Collaboration with community-based organizations and nonprofit groups that support LEP communities could help to advance the goal of providing meaningful access for the regional population.